Andrew Stevenson Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.78).
+- The Rays have a 3.78 team ERA that ranks third among all league pitching staffs.

-- Rays pitchers combine to surrender the first-fewest home runs in baseball (150 total, one per game).
+- Rays pitchers combine to allow the first-fewest home runs in baseball (152 total, one per game).

-- In his most recent time out on Wednesday, the right-hander tossed six innings against the Boston Red Sox, allowing one earned run while surrendering three hits.
+- His most recent appearance was on Thursday against the Seattle Mariners, when the righty tossed eight innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.